 6. Negotiate with Suppliers

 Negotiating better pricing and payment terms with suppliers helps to lower purchase costs.
 Establishing long-term relationships through mechanisms like a blanket order often results in savings or favorable conditions.
 Regularly monitoring supplier contracts ensures that the company receives the best value.
-Furthermore, evaluating multiple suppliers can assist uncover the most cost-effective solutions for the company.
+Furthermore, evaluating multiple suppliers can assist in uncovering the most cost-effective solutions for the company.

 7. Employee Training